 When Should I Replace My Pressure Tank?

-The lifespan of a pressure tank can also be affected by the quality of water that is being pumped from your home’s well source.
-If the water is sandy, rocky, or commonly has sediment in it, then that can erode the pressure tank over time and cause a hole to form.
+The lifespan of a pressure tank can also be affected by the quality of water it deals with.
+If the water is sandy, rocky, or has a lot of sediment, these contaminants can erode the pressure tank over time and even lead to the formation of a hole.
 If your well pumps coarse water, then you are likely to need a pressure tank replacement sooner than you might think.

-There are also a lot of tips on maintaining your well which can help you increase the longevity of your water tank.
+There are also good practices when it comes to the maintenance of your well, which can help you increase the longevity of your water tank.
 These include:

-- Keep the area around your well clean and don’t let leaves or debris pile up around it
+- Keeping the area around your well clean and being careful not to let leaves or debris pile up around it

-- Be careful around the casing of your well
+- Being careful around the casing of your well

-- Regularly check the well cover or well cap on top of the casing of your well
+- Regularly checking the well cover or well cap on top of the casing of your well to make sure that there’s no risk of contamination or damage

-Most of these steps can be taken by homeowners who do not have experience with well or pressure tank maintenance, but if you are unsure it is always best to contact a professional to provide services or inspect your unit.
-Poor care can harm your system, so it is highly advised to seek professional help unless you have prior experience.
+Homeowners don’t need to have experience with well or pressure tank maintenance to follow these general maintenance guidelines, but if you’re unsure, it’s always best to contact a professional to inspect your unit.
+Poor care can harm your system, so it’s best to seek professional help if you’re not confident in your ability to identify and prevent issues.

 Diaphragm Well Pressure Tanks